 The result is a comprehensive view of your financial progress, with personalized advice on how to achieve your financial goals and retirement goals.
 The RetireGuide system will recommend the amount that you should be saving in order to achieve your goals.
 If you’re approaching, or in retirement, the system optimizes investment returns and recommends sustainable withdrawal rates to improve the longevity of your portfolio.

 Paid Financial Advice

 In addition to the free services described above, Betterment offers an optional paid financial planning service called Betterment Premium.

 As you will see in the “Fee” section later, Betterment Premium costs 0.15% more than the Core Digital Service (0.25%) for a total cost of 0.4% annually.
 For the extra fee, you receive unlimited access to Betterment’s team of CFP® professionals and advice on all investments/accounts held outside of Betterment.

 Betterment’s Tax Efficiency

+Free for all customers with a taxable account, Betterment now provides a sophisticated, automated tax-loss harvesting service.
 According to Betterment’s research, this service would have increased Betterment returns by approximately 0.77% per year over the last decade.
-That means this feature alone more than covers the 0.25% annual fee.
+That means this feature alone more than offsets the 0.25% annual fee.